 - Write asset notes to Google: This option allows iiQ to change the annotated notes field in Google to match changes to the notes added to a device in iiQ.

 - Write orgUnitPath to Google: This options allows iiQ to update the OU location of a device based upon IIQ location date.
 Please note, this will only work if the OU already exists in Google and the location mapping has been set between an iiQ location and a valid orgUnitPath.
 Additionally, this will only work for one OU path per location.
 If you have multiple sub-OUs for a location, it is recommended to leave this option turned off.
+You can find more information on this option here.

 Import Note: It is highly recommended that you perform regular backups of your Chrome Cloud device data.
 Changes made by write-back options cannot be reverted through Incident IQ.
 If you have any questions about these options please consult with iiQ Customer Service prior to enabling them.